Who is a Music Director?

 Step 2: Apply for a Bachelor’s Program

 To become a professional music director, you’ll need to earn a bachelor’s degree.
 In addition, the program will probably require you to submit recordings, audition, or both.
 Because of this, it’s essential to practice your skill so you can apply and be admitted into the music program of your choice.
-According to O*NET OnLine, more than 30% of the music directors held a bachelor’s degree, more than 20% held a master’s degree, and nearly 40% had continued their study and earned a doctorate degree.
+According to O*NET OnLine, more than 30% of the music directors held a bachelor’s degree, more than 20% held a master’s degree, and nearly 40% had continued their studies and earned a doctorate degree.

 Step 3: Earn your Degree